thaysom22/gitpod-full-template-dec2020/TESTING.md

 * On smaller mobile screens, info popover covered button in header.
 Fix: font size reduced on mobile and max height set using viewport height units.
 * Welcome modal error messages displaying with a large gap between.
 Fix: removed margins inherited from other styles
 * When info button is pressed with modal footer displayed, the info content covers the footer content.
 Fix: added javascript to hide all footer content and the footer button when info popover is open.
+* When about button is clicked, the bottom of the footerconent is resting up against the viewport edge which makes it difficult to read.
+Fix: added window.scrollBy(0, 10) call to ensure it is fully in view.
+* The main gameboard page is displaying behind the welcome modal when the text content of the scorebaord and click to play elements has not been set by inputs to the welcome modal.
+Fix: added 'hide' class to container element for main page when document first loaded and removed with jquery when welcome modal is closed.

 ### 2. Click to play component